Are you looking for things to do in Youngstown Ohio?

 Sit Back and Relax At The Youngstown Foundation Amphitheatre

-Located within Wean Park, this outdoor amphitheater is an impressive addition to add to your things to do in Youngstown itinerary.
+Located within Wean Park, this outdoor amphitheater is an impressive addition to your things to do in Youngstown itinerary.

 Seating 4,800 patrons, a variety of concerts, and outdoor community events take place here yearly.